Frequently asked questions about the DRGA

 It is anticipated that in the immediate future credentialing committees will continue to recognise similar evidence of training and experience in anaesthetic practice as they have in the past.

-No. The overall aim of the new diploma is to enhance the quality and range of anaesthesia services available to rural communities.
+No. The overall aim of the new training program is to enhance the quality and range of anaesthesia services available to rural communities.

 Currently, to be employed as a rural generalist anaesthetist you need to provide your hospital’s credentialing committee with evidence of appropriate training and experience in anaesthetic practice.
 The most common evidence of rural generalist anaesthesia training at present is the JCCA letter of satisfactory completion of training however some rural generalist anaesthetists are credentialled based on other anaesthesia training and experience.